Projects

 πŸ“… 2021 – 2024

-Reflective cracking in hot-mix asphalt (HMA) laid over existing jointed concrete airfield and highway pavements is considered as a major pavement distress.
-Reflective cracking mechanisms are complex due to intertwined effects of temperature and vehicular loading conditions causing intensified stresses in overlays.
+Reflective cracking in hot-mix asphalt (HMA) laid over existing jointed concrete airfield and highway pavements is considered a major pavement distress.
+Reflective cracking mechanisms are complex due to the intertwined effects of temperature and vehicular loading, which intensify stresses in overlays.

-The proposed study presents an HMA overlay thickness design model for reflective crack growth.
+The proposed study presents a model for the design of HMA overlay thickness to predict reflective crack growth.

 Impact of Automated and Connected Trucks (Platoons) on Pavement Deterioration Mechanisms